-As a new way of trading and investing in the crypto technology, Bitcoin ETFs made headlines in 2018.
+A new way of trading and investing in crypto technology, Bitcoin ETFs made headlines in 2018.
 Proponents of ETFs describe them as tools for driving Bitcoin adoption and a shortcut to introducing investors to the full potential of cryptos.

-- An exchange-traded fund is a fund or security which is basically used to track the prices of the underlying assets it is based on.
+- An exchange-traded fund is a fund or security which is used to track the prices of the underlying assets.
 These can be “traditional” assets such as gold or oil, just as well as other commodities, bonds, equities and even cryptocurrencies, such as Bitcoin.
 With an ETF, it is possible to establish custody over the assets which are tracked, followed by the issuance of shares which confirm the ownership over such assets.

 - Exchange-traded funds behave in the manner similar to traditional stocks, at least in the sense that they can be traded on regular stock exchanges.
 Their rise in popularity owes much to their perceived selling and buying potential, as well as solid liquidity they offer.
 For an investor intending to purchase the underlying asset of an ETF, they often represent a more accessible option compared to trading the assets themselves.
 This level of trading convenience extends to Bitcoin as well, which was what recommended this cryptocurrency for an ETF model in the first place.

 How Does a Bitcoin ETF Work?

 As there are some misunderstandings regarding the ETF’s true potential, it is generally advisable to learn as much about their management and creation before investing in them.

 First of all, one needs to understand how the ETFs are created, including those based on Bitcoin: